 Did you know that some types of medication cause your skin to dry?
 Yep, and in those cases, you’re going to need some heavy duty moisturization.
 Check with your doctor if any of the medication you’ve been prescribed causes your skin to dry out.
 If that is the case, over the counter moisturisers and products won’t be of much help in the hydration department.
 You’ll have to seek help from a dermatologist and ask for products that work with the type of medication you’ve been prescribed.
 Most acne medications dry out your skin.

 Some of us have a dry skin type and when this is the case, there’s not much you can do other than hydrate.
 Come summer, monsoon or winter you need to layer on the moisturisers.
 While I’m not telling you that you should bathe in oil, you do need to moisturise.
-Whatever your poison may be - oil, moisturiser, lotion or body butter you will definitely need to be committed for your skin to be happy.
+Whatever your poison may be - oil, moisturiser or body lotion suitable to your skin type, you will definitely need to be committed for your skin to be happy.
 You might find a Korean skincare routine to be particularly beneficial.
 Here’s everything you need to know about Korean Skincare and their elaborate and non-greasy hydration routine.
 Alternatively, you could consider smacking on an overnight sleeping mask so that you wake up to plump and bouncy skin.
 Here are a few we love!

 There’s a good reason our grandmothers gave us a full body oil massage.
 The best time to do this would be right after a hot shower.
 This is the time when your pores are open.
 Applying oil and giving yourself a quick 5-minute massage helps your body retain moisture and remain soft all day long.
 The oil forms a protective barrier over your skin protecting it from harsh environmental conditions, wind and even heaters in the office.
 Besides moisturising your skin it also leaves your body with the most gorgeous glow!
 Any kind of light body oil works, even baby oil is fine.
 If you want something a little more heavy-duty, try Virgin Olive Oil (Rs 242)